-- A. When the Housing Provider has notified a Tenant of the amount of a Rent Increase, the Housing Provider must also inform the Tenant that the Tenant must advise the Housing Provider within 30 days whether or not the Tenant intends to remain in the Rental Unit and pay the Rent Increase.
-If the Tenant has advised the Housing Provider that the Tenant does not intend to remain in the Rental Unit and pay the Rent Increase or if the Tenant has not advised the Housing Provider within 30 days one way or the other, the Housing Provider may take action to terminate the tenancy but is not required to provide relocation assistance to the Tenant. - B. Where the work associated with the Capital Improvements cannot be accomplished reasonably and safely with the Rental Unit occupied, and the Tenant has informed the Housing Provider that the Tenant intends to return to the Rental Unit, or a comparable Rental Unit within the building/complex, and pay the Increased Rent once the work is completed, the Housing Provider shall relocate the Tenant into a comparable and available replacement Rental Unit satisfactory to the Tenant but within the building/complex.
-In that event, (1) the Housing Provider must offer the Tenant the Rental Unit that the Tenant vacated, or a comparable Rental Unit within the building/complex, on a first right of refusal basis (subject to the Rent Increase), (2) the Housing Provider shall be liable for the reasonable and documented costs of relocating the Tenant to and from the replacement Rental Unit and (3) until the Tenant re-occupies the Rental Unit or comparable Rental Unit after the Capital Improvement is completed, the Tenant shall continue to pay the Rent the Tenant was paying at the time of the displacement.\ For purposes of this section, a Rental Unit is comparable to the Tenant's Rental Unit if both Rental Units are comparable in size, amenities and, as to a Tenant who is disabled, accessibility.
-At the time that the Tenant must vacate the Rental Unit, if there is no comparable and available Rental Unit in the building/complex, the Housing Provider may take action to terminate the tenancy in which event the Housing Provider will be responsible for relocation fees as provided in the City's Rent Review, Rent Stabilization and Limitations on Evictions Ordinance.
+- A. AfterWhen the Housing Provider has notified a Tenant of the amount of a Rent Increase, the Housing Provider must also inform the Tenant that the Tenant must advise the Housing Provider within 30 days whether or not the Tenant intends to remain in the Rental Unit and pay the Rent Increase.
+If the Tenant has advised the Housing Provider that the Tenant does not intend to remain in the Rental Unit and pay the Rent Increase or if the Tenant has not advised the Housing Provider within 30 days one way or the other, the Housing Provider may take action to terminate the tenancy but is not required to provide relocation assistance to the Tenant as provided in the City's Rent Review, Rent Stabilization and Limitations on Evictions Ordinance. - B. Where the work associated with the Capital Improvements cannot be accomplished reasonably and safely with the Rental Unit occupied, and the Tenant has informed the Housing Provider that the Tenant intends to return to the Rental Unit, or a comparable Rental Unit within the building/complex, and pay the Increased Rent once the work is completed, the Housing Provider shall-file a Capital Improvement Plan with the Program Administrator (regardless of the amount of the Rent Increase). - C. If, after the Program Administrator has approved a Capital Improvement Plan that requires a Tenant to vacate the Tenant's Rental Unit, at the time the Tenant must vacate the Rental Unit there is a comparable and available replacement Rental Unit satisfactory to the Tenant within the building/complex, the Housing Provider must (1) relocate the Tenant into sucha comparable and available replacement Rental Unit satisfactory to the Tenant but within the building/complex, (2).
+In that event, (1) the Housing Provider must offer the Tenant the Rental Unit that the Tenant vacated, or a comparable Rental Unit satisfactory to the Tenant within the building/complex, on a first right of refusal basis (subject to the Rent Increase) when the Capital Improvement is completed, (3) provide the Tenant with the Housing Provider shall be liable for the reasonable and documented costs of relocating the Tenant to and from the replacement Rental Unit and (4) until the Tenant reoccupies the Rental Unit or comparable Rental Unit after the Capital Improvement is completed, impose on the Tenant-shall continue to pay the Rent the Tenant was paying at the time of the displacement.
+For purposes of this section, a Rental Unit is comparable to the Tenant's Rental Unit if both Rental Units are comparable in size, amenities and, as to a Tenant who is disabled, accessibility. - D. If, after the Program Administrator has approved a Capital Improvement Plan that requires a Tenant to vacate the Tenant's Rental Unit, Aat the time that the Tenant must vacate the Rental Unit, there is no comparable and available Rental Unit satisfactory to the Tenant in the building/complex, the Housing Provider may take action to terminate the tenancy in which event the Housing Provider will be responsible for relocation fees as provided in the City's Rent Review, Rent Stabilization and Limitations on Evictions Ordinance.